kwamenaduker/PlanGo---Final-Web-Tech-Project/README.md

 3. Import the `plango_db.sql` file from the project root directory into the database.

 ### **3. Configure Database Connection**
-1. Open the `db.php` file in the root directory.
+1. Open the `config.php` file in the root directory.
 2. Update the following with your database credentials:
    ```php
    $host = "localhost";